SBS Viceland

 SBS Viceland (stylised as SBS VICELAND) is an Australian free-to-air television channel owned by the Special Broadcasting Service (SBS).
 It began as SBS TWO on 1 June 2009, and was branded as SBS 2 between 2013 and 2016.
 On 8 April 2017, SBS Viceland began simulcasting in high definition.
 On 17 June 2019, the standard definition broadcast was closed and replaced by SBS World Movies, leaving SBS Viceland as a high definition-only channel.

-Its flagship news and current affairs program The Feed airs Thursday nights at 8:30pm.